engrmhk/SAMM_Plugin/README.txt

 == Description ==

 A WordPress plugin that adds block patterns for two columns with heading paragraph and call to action.
-There are two variations for two columns available under Aquila Features Columns Pattern Category.
+There are two variations for two columns available under SAMM Plugin Columns Pattern Category.

 == Features ==